Making your own split letter monogram may seem a bit tricky to start off with, but I assure you, it’s really easy!

 4. Weld The Letter & Fatter Rectangle Together

-Select the first (fatter and shorter) rectangle, hold down ‘ctrl’, select your letter, and click ‘weld’.
-The letter and the fatter rectangle are now welded together into one image.
+Select the first (fatter and shorter) rectangle, hold down ‘ctrl’, select your letter, and click ‘weld’ (found down the bottom right of the Canvas).

 5. Select All & Slice